-Environmental science is a multidisciplinary science offered as an elective for both 11th and 12th grade students that focuses on the effects of human civilization on their surrounding environments.
-The course is designed based on the NGSS Standards to allow students will explore and investigate the interrelationships of the natural world and analyze environmental problems, both natural and human-made.Through applied labs and guided discovery, students will explore and apply concepts from geology, hydrology, soil sciences, plant physiology/ecology, pollution control, and solid/hazardous waste management.
+Environmental Science is a multidisciplinary science offered as an elective for both 11th and 12th grade students that focuses on the effects of human civilization on their surrounding environments.
+The course is designed with a lab-based curriculum based on the NGSS Standards to allow students to explore and investigate the interrelationships of the natural world and analyze environmental problems, both natural and human-made.
+Through applied labs and guided discovery, students will explore and apply concepts from geology, hydrology, soil sciences, plant physiology/ecology, pollution control, and solid/hazardous waste management.
+Environmental Science weaves together the knowledge that students have gained from Biology and Chemistry and applies it to large scale systems.